-Like the Project Site, there are no known archaeological or historical resources located on the City Services Center site.
-However, according to the TOD EIR, it is likely that development in Downtown Inglewood, including on the City Services Center site, could disturb buried archaeological resources,5 and disturb unknown human remains.6 In addition, as discussed in Section 3.4, Cultural and Tribal Cultural Resources, unknown archaeological resources, and human remains may also be located on the Arena Site where the City Services Center and fire academy would be relocated.
-For these reasons, it is possible that, like with the Proposed Project, implementation of Alternative 3 could cause a substantial adverse change in the significance of unknown historic, archaeological, or tribal cultural resources (Impacts 3.4-1, 3.4-2, 3.4-3, 3.4-5, 3.4-6, and 3.4-7), and/or unknown human remains (Impacts 3.4-4 and 3.4-8).
-Mitigation Measures 3.4-1 and 3.4-4 would reduce these impacts by requiring that work stop if such resources are uncovered, and that the resources be appropriately evaluated and treated.
-Therefore, impacts on archaeological resources and human remains would be similar to the Proposed Project.
+Like the Project Site, there are no known archaeological or paleontological resources located on the City Services Center site.
+However, according to the TOD EIR, it is likely that development in Downtown Inglewood, including on the City Services Center site, could disturb buried archaeological resources.
+5 destroy previously unknown unique paleontological resources.
+6 and disturb unknown human remains.
+7 In addition, as discussed in Section 3.4, Cultural and Tribal Cultural Resources, and Section 3.6, Geology and Soils, unknown archaeological resources, paleontological resources and human remains may also be located on the Arena Site where the City Services Center and fire academy would be relocated.
+For these reasons, it is possible that, like with the Proposed Project, implementation of Alternative 3 could cause a substantial adverse change in the significance of unknown historic, archaeological, or tribal cultural resources (Impacts 3.4-1, 3.4-2, 3.4-3, 3.4-5, 3.4-6, and 3.4-7), unknown paleontological resources (Impacts 3.6-2 and 3.6-4) and/or unknown human remains (Impacts 3.4-4 and 3.4-8).
+Mitigation Measures 3.4-1, 3.4-4, and 3.6-2 would reduce these impacts by requiring that work stop if such resources are uncovered, and that the resources be appropriately evaluated and treated.
+Therefore, impacts on archaeological resources, paleontological resources, and human remains would be similar to the Proposed Project.

-5 City of Inglewood, 2016.
+City of Inglewood, 2016.
 Downtown Inglewood and Fairview Heights Transit Oriented Development Plan Program EIR.
 November 1, 2016. p.
 4.D-14.